 Lana joined the Westminster staff in 2016 and is so grateful to be serving alongside such a warm and faithful congregation.
 She graduated from Princeton Theological Seminary with Master of Divinity and Master of Theology degrees in 2003 and 2004.
 Prior to joining our staff, Lana served as Associate Pastor of Kirk in the Hills Presbyterian Church in Bloomfield Hills, Michigan and most recently was on staff at Austin Theological Seminary where she now serves on the Board of Trustees.
 She is a frequent West Coast flier where the Berry family lives – her daughter Emily, son-in-law Brian and granddaughters Eliza and Josephine.
-Her eastbound travels take her all the way across Mo Pac to Bryker Woods where son Russell, daughter-in-law Tawney, and one-year-old Hudson Booth reside.
+Her eastbound travels take her all the way across Mo Pac to Bryker Woods where son Russell, daughter-in-law Tawney, and grandchildren Hudson and Jackson Booth reside.
 She walks the trail, listens to podcasts, and enjoys a host of life-long friendships here and around the country.Email Lana Russell

 Westminster Presbyterian Day School Director